 I left L.A. in the fall of 2020 and relocated to Seattle.
 I have loved and lived in Los Angeles all my life, but it just didn’t feel like the place to embark on my next chapter.
 And so far, so good.
 But the natives warn me, repeatedly, that winter’s a bummer.
 Fortunately, I’ve got Alaska Airlines.

 My reboot has also given way to a rebrand.
-I have sifted through what’s worked to-date and what hasn’t, which is something I teach in my visual artist professional development workshops.
+I have sifted through what’s worked and what hasn’t, which is something I teach in my visual artist professional development workshops.
 It was time to follow my own sage advice.
 Physician heal thyself, as they say.

 What connects the dots in my varied career path has been the curation of experience – whether it’s a public event or exhibition, introducing clients to new art or artists, or lecturing on the Business of Art to visual artists.
 In my new and improved incarnation, I make individual and collective experience its centerpiece.